eginoux/sms_classification/README.md

 Text classification is a fundamental task in NLP, with applications ranging from sentiment analysis and spam detection to topic categorization.
 This project provides a practical example of building and evaluating a text classification model.

-This project is a part of the FreeCodeCamp challenges from the [Machine Learning with Python]([url](https://www.freecodecamp.org/learn/machine-learning-with-python/)) course.
+This project is a part of the FreeCodeCamp challenges from the Machine Learning with Python course: https://www.freecodecamp.org/learn/machine-learning-with-python

 ## Introduction
 Text classification involves assigning predefined categories or labels to text documents based on their content.
 In this notebook, we explore the process of building a text classification model for SMS messages.